 nothingness

 At regular intervals, I try to analyze various aspects of Chinese painting, its philosophy, concepts, techniques, etc. based on short contributions.
-I studied Chinese art, lived in China for 5 years, studied at the Central Academy of Fine Arts, and wrote my dissertation on Chinese free-hand style painting.
-My artwork is presented HERE.
-More articles on The Essence of Chinese Painting can be found at the new index: https://zettl.blog/art-theory/
+I lived in China for 5 years and studied at the Central Academy of Fine Arts.
+My dissertation is on Chinese free-hand style painting.
+My artwork portfolio.
+More articles on The Essence of Chinese Painting.
+Art theory index: https://zettl.blog/art-theory/

 nothing – part 1

-The term nothing [1], void ( xū) plays an important part in Chinese (Asian) art, and in the following, I would like to try to touch on at least some aspects and try to get to the bottom of its meaning.
-Since this is not possible in one article, there will be another post published later.
+The term nothing [1], void (虚 xū) plays an important part in Chinese (Asian) art.
+In the following, I would like to try to touch on at least some aspects and try to get to the bottom of its meaning.
+Since this is not possible in one article, more posts on this topic will follow.

-Nothing in Daoism, Chan Buddhism, as well as in Chinese painting is a central concept and of the utmost importance to be able to understand Chinese painting and calligraphy.
+Nothing in Daoism, Chan Buddhism, as well as in Chinese painting is a central concept.
+It is of the utmost importance to be able to understand Chinese painting and calligraphy.
 Among other things, we will try to understand how differentiated “NOTHING” can be.
 We will understand that there are, so to speak, different “NOTHINGS”.

-To get closer to the topic, I want to begin with a gong an ((Japanese 公案; Chinese 公案, Pinyin gōng’àn), better known to us as Kuan, which is relatively easy to understand.
+To get closer to the topic, I want to begin with a gong an ((Japanese 公案; Chinese 公案, Pinyin gōng’àn).
+We know it better as Kuan, which is relatively easy to understand.
 [2]

 a koan

 A monk said to Zhao Zhou: “Master, I have not brought anything for you, what do you have to tell me?”
-Zhao Zhou replied, “Carry it away again”. (in the original text the word “nothing” is used).
+Zhao Zhou replied, “Carry it away again”.
+(The original text uses the word “nothing”).

 What at first sounds like a paradox means in the core statement: The monk is still so stuck in his old way of thinking that he distinguishes between the existent and the non-existent.
 (I have put the example in front so that we are aware of the hurdles we have to take).